Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: Introduction

 By a local-global comparison, \cite{[FGV]} actually proves that \eqref{1.11} is an equivalence when $q=1$.

 The geometric Casselman-Shalika formula gives us a hint of how to construct a functor to relate the category of Whittaker sheaves to the category of representations.
-Namely, taking the "integral" of a Whittaker D-module along the $G(\mathcal{O})$-orbit (or $N^-(\mathcal{K})$-orbit) gives information of the corresponding representation.
-The functor $F^L$ (see Section \ref{subsection F} for definition) in this paper (as well as the equivalence functors in \cite{[Ga2]}, \cite{[GL2]}, etc) is constructed similarly.
-The construction of the functor $F^L$ is also inspired by S.Raskin's thesis \cite{[Ras1]}.
+Namely, the ''integration'' of a Whittaker D-module along $G(\mathcal{O})$-orbits (or $N^-(\mathcal{K})$-orbits) encodes representation-theoretic information.
+The construction of the functor $F^L$ (see Section \ref{subsection F} for definition) is inspired by this idea and S. Raskin's thesis \cite{[Ras1]}.